csterritt/worker-d1-drizzle/README.md

     PO_USER_ID='<your pushover user id>'

 For development, set the same environment variables as above, but put them in a `.dev.vars` file in the root directory of the project.
+Also set the `NODE_ENV` environment variable to `development`.
+For testing email sign up, you'll have to run the [mailpit](https://github.com/axllent/mailpit) server locally with its SMTP server port set to 1025 (which is the default).

 ### Setting up for production